 I went to the end of the bar with the people I had become familiar with in the half-hour we all waited.
 I idly watched the barista make drink after drink.
 He was the very picture of the Starbucks barista — young, rolled pant legs and hipster boots, beanie on the back of his head with the tuft of hair fetchingly thrust out the front partially covering one eye.
 Wrist stuff.
 Tattoos.
 Moving fast.

-I watched him make something with whipped cream and drizzled chocolate sauce on it, put a lid on in, and then call “Rod!”
+I watched him make something with whipped cream and drizzled chocolate sauce, put a lid on, and then call “Rod!”
 Uh oh.

 I went over and in a friendly, light, apologetic way, said, “Hey there wasn’t supposed to be any whipped cream on that…” He looked at me a little startled, but recovered and said, “No problem.”